IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

    where **\<Ambari_Admin_password\>** is the password of Ambari admin user

 ---------------------------------------------------------------------------
-Steps to run the customization scripts for Bigsql exercises
+Steps to run the customization scripts for BigSQL exercises
 ---------------------------------------------------------------------------
 <br> Follow the instructions in README in https://github.com/IBM-SkillsAcademy/big-data-eng-2020/blob/master/big-sql/